 Enrolling your adult or older cat in a pet insurance plan is absolutely worth it!
 Though you may run into hurdles with upper age limits and pre-existing conditions, we recommend persevering.
 These days, cats can live into their teens and even their twenties, so having pet insurance that ages as gracefully as they do can prove to be priceless.

-Pet insurance isn’t just for kittens – it can be a worthwhile investment for older cats, too.
+Pet insurance isn’t just for kittens – it can be worthwhile for older cats, too.
 As our furry friends age, they become more prone to certain health issues such as arthritis, cancer, as well as hearing and vision loss.
-They have a harder time fighting off infection and disease, and pet insurance can cover the eligible costs for their illnesses.
+They have a harder time fighting off infection and disease, and pet insurance can provide reimbursement for eligible vet bills for their illnesses.

 How to care for a senior cat

-The best way to care for a senior cat and keep them as healthy as possible is to be proactive about daily care.
+Proactive planning and daily care is the best way to care for a senior cat and keep them as healthy as possible.
 Here are some ways to help your kitty avoid health issues as they age: